iuliux/PyReadableDiff/README.md

 pip install PyReadableDiff
 ```

-After the installation successfully completes, you may open any available Python interpreter and check whether the package can be imported and used:
+After the installation successfully completes, you may open any available Python interpreter and check whether the **pydiff** package can be imported and used:
 ```python
 >>> import pydiff
 >>> pydiff.__version__